-- You want to synchronize the data over all the devices to access anytime anywhere.
+You want to synchronize the data over all the devices to access anywhere.

-Now, it depends upon your requirements which protocol you should use.
+Now, it depends upon your requirements on which protocol you should use.
 We recommend the user opt for IMAP.
 It is a widely used protocol.
-The ability to work upon multiple devices and synchronization of email data is a major plus here.
+Working upon multiple devices and synchronizing email data is a major plus here.

 Get a sample AMP email in your inbox

 We learned enough about both POP3 and IMAP protocols and their differences.
 You should be completely aware of both protocols to choose the one that suits your requirements.
 Both have their own pros and cons, so be mindful when choosing one.